jouni-kantola/learning-wpo/README.md

 🐄 Change paint only property (e.g. background): JavaScript / CSS > Style > Paint > Composite
 🐇 Change composite only property (e.g. transform): JavaScript / CSS > Style > Composite

+## JavaScript optimization

+Find the bottlenecks before optimizing; micro-optimizations do not pay off in the end!

+1. 🙇 Use `requestAnimationFrame` (start of the frame) instead of `setTimeout` or `setInterval` (some point in the frame) for visual changes.
+2. 🎡 For large operations that require DOM access, batch work in separate `requestAnimationFrame` tasks.
+This may require status indicators to clearly signal a long running process.
+3. 👷 Move computational work to web workers to offload main thread and pfevent blocking visual updates.

 ## Log

 1. 2013-03-03: Find study material